F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ```````````````````````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for GCP IAM roles is available in TS v1.25 and later
+   Support for GCP IAM roles is available in BIG-IP TS v1.25 and later

-Telemetry Streaming 1.25 added support for using IAM roles for Google Cloud Monitoring.
+F5 BIG-IP Telemetry Streaming 1.25 added support for using IAM roles for Google Cloud Monitoring.
 This means the Cloud Monitoring consumer can send data without specifying credentials if IAM roles are properly configured for the BIG-IP instance in GCP.

 IAM roles are enabled by using the new **useServiceAccountToken** property set to **true** (the default is **false**).
 When set to true, the **privateKey** and **privateKeyId** properties are not used.